delta-io/delta/PROTOCOL.md

 type| Always the string "map". keyType| The type of element used for the key of this map, represented as a string containing the name of a primitive type, a struct definition, an array definition or a map definition valueType| The type of element used for the key of this map, represented as a string containing the name of a primitive type, a struct definition, an array definition or a map definition

+### Variant Type

+A variant stores encoded semi-structured data and is modeled as a struct of two binary fields.
+See [Variant Type](#variant-type-feature) for more details.

+To use this type, a table must support a feature `variantType-preview`.

+Field Name | Description
+-|-
+type| Always the string "variant".

 ### Column Metadata
 A column metadata stores various information about the column.